GLOBAL MARKETS-Shares, dollar rise on strong U.S. trade data

 Spain’s IBEX index surged 2.9 percent on volume that was more than double an average session.

-The benchmark S&P 500 was on track for the first gain of the new year, and the Nasdaq jumped 1 percent.
+The benchmark S&P 500 was on track for the first gain of the new year.

 All 10 S&P sectors rose on the day, led by healthcare , after Deutsche Bank upgraded UnitedHealth Group Inc to “buy.”